-Deadline for housing deposit (MM/DD):]

-Amount of housing deposit: J

-C17 Refundable if student does not enroll?

-C17 Yes, in full Yes, in part

-C17 No No

-0.7 110

-Deferred admission

 C18 Yes No

-C18 Does your institution allow students to postpone enrollment after admission? x
+Does your institution allow students to postpone enroadmission? ollment after Х

 C18 If yes, maximum period of postponement:

-010 ii yes, maximum penod or postponement. ı

 C19 Early admission of high school students

-C19 Yes No

-C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х
+C19 Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? Х

-C20 Common Application Question removed from CDS.
-(Initiated during 200 6-2007 cycle)
+(Initiated during 2006-2007 cycle)

-020 Question removed from CBs. (initiated during 200 o 2007 Cycle)

-Early Decision and Early Action Plans

-C21 Early Decision

-C21 Yes No

-C21 Does your institution offer an early decision plan (an admission plan that

-permits students to apply and be notified of an admission decision well in

-advance of the regular notification date and that asks students to commit to X

-attending if accepted) for first-time, first-year (freshman) applicants for fall

-enrollment?

-If "yes," please complete the following:

-First or only early decision plan closing date

-First or only early decision plan notification date

-Other early decision plan closing date

-C21 Other early decision plan notification date

-For the Fall 2011 entering class: 1

-Number of early decision applications received by your institution Number of applicants admitted under early decision plan

-Please provide significant details about your early decision plan: l

-, , , ,

-Caa Early action

-C22 Larry action Yes No

-Do you have a nonbinding early action plan whereby students are notified of

-an admission decision well in advance of the regular notification date but do

-not have to commit to attending your college?
-X

-C22 If "yes," please complete the following:

-Early action closing date

-Early action notification date

-000 lo vous corly entire plan a "restrictive" plan under which was limit at the first m annlying to eth corty plane?

-C22 Is your early action plan a "restrictive" plan under which you limit students fro iii appiying to otner earry plans?

-C22 Yes No
+Early Decision and Early Action Plans C21 Early Decision C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks Х students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+C21 If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date C21 For the Fall 2016 entering class: C21 Number of early decision applications received by your institution Number of applicants admitted under early decision plan C21 C21 Please provide significant details about your early decision plan: C22 Early action C22 Yes No C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Χ C22 If "yes," please complete the following: C22 Early action closing date C22 Early action notification date C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+C22 Yes No C22